SeisComP/seiscomp/doc/base/concepts/configuration.rst

    configurations.
    It is called the user configuration directory.

-Furthermore there are two file names involved: :file:`global.cfg` and :file:`[application].cfg`.
-The file :file:`global.cfg` will be loaded by all applications and it is a good place to store common parameters such as messaging connections or logging configurations.
+Furthermore there are two file names involved in each directory:
+:file:`global.cfg` and :file:`[module].cfg`.
+The file :file:`global.cfg`
+will be loaded by all modules and it is a good place to store common parameters such as messaging connections or logging configurations.

+The three directories and two files result in 6 locations to read all of a module's configuration parameters:

+#. :file:`$SEISCOMP_ROOT/etc/defaults/global.cfg`
+#. :file:`$SEISCOMP_ROOT/etc/defaults/[module].cfg`
+#. :file:`$SEISCOMP_ROOT/etc/global.cfg`
+#. :file:`$SEISCOMP_ROOT/etc/[module].cfg`
+#. :file:`$HOME/.seiscomp/global.cfg`
+#. :file:`$HOME/.seiscomp/[module].cfg`

+The order of the configuration files above also represents the order of loading.
+Parameters can be available in any of these files.
+The last occurrence of a parameter takes priority such as  configurations in :file:`$HOME/.seiscomp/`.

 Adjusting